 You’ll probably have already noticed that a lot of the options on this list contain high levels of Vitamin C – that’s because this is an excellent antioxidant.

 How to Add Red Pepper to Your Diet:

 Red peppers are an incredibly versatile ingredient, with several uses:

 - Red pepper is delicious within a variety of soup and stew recipes too – whether they are smooth veg or chunky, with beans, or in other warm dishes like Shakshuka or Roasted Red Pepper Pasta.

-- Not to mention that red pepper adds fantastic flavour to dips and sauces – like a muhammara baked red pepper dip, roasted red pepper hummus, or eggplant and red pepper dip (ajvar).
+- Not to mention that red pepper adds fantastic flavor to dips and sauces – like a muhammara baked red pepper dip, roasted red pepper hummus, or eggplant and red pepper dip (ajvar).